How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 Magnesium

-Magnesium is a vital mineral which is freely available in grass.
-It has over 3,000 known uses in the body, assisting with everything from regulating blood sugar levels to formation of hormone and enzymes, production of muscle tissues, conversion of glucose to energy, maintenance of a healthy nervous system, and the formation of bone and red blood cells.
+Magnesium is a vital mineral freely available in grass.
+It has over 3,000 known uses in the body, assisting with everything from regulating blood sugar levels to the formation of hormones and enzymes, the production of muscle tissues, the conversion of glucose to energy, the maintenance of a healthy nervous system, and the formation of bone and red blood cells.

 A magnesium deficiency can cause horses to be stressed, nervous, and anxious.
 Magnesium is needed to help produce some of the hormones that regulate the adrenaline response to keep your horse calm.